shariq1989/cookbook/content/recipe/carnitas.md

 When you’re ready to eat, let both defrost in the refrigerator overnight.
 To serve, pour the contents of the Ziploc bag into a bowl and warm it in the microwave for thirty seconds.
 Reheat the carnitas by frying them in a cast-iron skillet or frying pan.
 When the pork is thoroughly reheated, drizzle the meat with the reserved juices.
 Prepare your tortillas and toppings, and enjoy!

-### INSTANT POT INSTRUCTIONS: STEP-BY-STEP

-1. In a small bowl, combine salt, cumin, chipotles en adobo sauce, black pepper, cinnamon, and oregano to create a rub.
-2. Remove skins and bones from the pork.
-Cut meat into 1-2 inch pieces.
-Massage the rub into the pork.
-3. Heat the oil on saute mode in an [Instant Pot](https://amzn.to/3qfNYCZ).
-Add the meat and let it cook until it begins to brown, about 5 minutes.
-Repeat until all the pork has had a chance to brown.
-Set aside.
-4. Place all of the meat back into the Instant Pot, along with the onion, garlic, jalapeno, cinnamon stick, bay leaves, orange juice, lime juice, and liquid smoke (2 taps).
-5. Secure the lid and cook on manual high pressure for 40 minutes and allow 20 minutes for natural release.
-6. Remove the pork from the Instant Pot using a slotted spoon and leaving the juices behind.
-Allow the meat to cool some before shredding it, and then spread it onto a rimmed baking sheet.
-7. Preheat the oven to 400 degrees.
-8. Cover the meat with liquid smoke (to taste) and cook for 4 minutes or until you begin to see crispy bits, depending on your oven.
-The more crispy bits, the better.
-You may even want to move the meat around and repeat this process a few times based on your personal preference.
-9. Garnish with onions and cilantro and serve with warm corn tortillas and [Mexican rice](https://www.jamilghar.com/recipe/mexican_rice/).